-In the Microsoft Intune pane, select Mobile apps.
+In the Microsoft Intune pane, select Client apps.

-The next four sections describe the options available in the Mobile apps pane.
+The next four sections describe the options available in the Client apps pane.

 - Apps: Select this option to add, view, assign, and monitor the apps that your workforce uses.
 For more information, see:

 - App configuration policies: Select this option to supply settings that might be required when a user runs an app.
 For more information, see:

 - App protection policies: Select this option to associate settings with an app and help protect the company data it uses.
 For example, you might restrict the capabilities of an app to communicate with other apps, or you might require the user to enter a PIN to access a company app.
 For more information, see:

 - App selective wipe: Select this option to remove only corporate data from a selected user's device.
 For more information, see:

 - iOS app provisioning profiles: iOS apps include a provisioning profile and code that is signed by a certificate.
 When the certificate expires, the app can no longer be run.
 Intune gives you the tools to proactively assign a new provisioning profile policy to devices that have apps that are nearing expiration.
 For more information, see:

 For more information about this section, see Manage apps.